The Difference Between Guilt and Shame

 Posted May 30, 2013

-Although many people use these two words interchangeably, from a psychological perspective, they actually refer to different experiences.
+Although many people use the two words "guilt" and "shame" interchangeably, from a psychological perspective, they actually refer to different experiences.
 Guilt and shame sometimes go hand in hand; the same action may give rise to feelings of both shame and guilt, where the former reflects how we feel about ourselves and the latter involves an awareness that our actions have injured someone else.
-In other words, shame relates to self, guilt to others.
-I think it's useful to preserve this distinction, even though the dictionary definitions often blur it:
+In other words, shame relates to self; guilt to others.
+I think it's useful to preserve this distinction, even though the dictionary definitions often blur it.

 According to Dictionary.com, then, guilt involves the awareness of having done something wrong; it arises from our actions (even if it might be one that occurs in fantasy).
 Shame may result from the awareness of guilt but apparently is not the same thing as guilt.
 It's a painful feeling about how we appear to others (and to ourselves) and doesn't necessarily depend on our having done anything.
 I find this a little confusing but an example might help.
 In the anecdote I related in a post from my website about envy and jealousy, I once said something hurtful at a dinner party, and on some level, I intended it to be hurtful.
 Afterward, I felt guilty because I could see that I had hurt my friend.
 More painfully, I also felt ashamed that I was the sort of person who would behave that way.
 Guilt arose as a result of inflicting pain on somebody else; I felt shame in relation to myself.